nik09877/CS_Vault_Personal_Notes/555_Projects/CollabDraw/collab-draw.md

 - Each element consists of { x1,y1,x2,y2,id,type}
 - in case of pencil it is {id,type,points[] array}
 - in case of text it is {id,type,x1,y1,textContent}
+- When you are moving the mouse we need to check which element it points to currently.
+- in MOVING ELEMENTS WorkFlow we have to find whether the user mouse position lies with in an element i.e `getElementAtPosition()` function

 ![](Pasted_image_20230829174419.png)